Do You Need to Apply under the EU Settlement Scheme if Your Residence Document is Still Valid?

 This type of card is what you apply for when you are in the UK and your family permit is about to expire.
-This card is granted to non-EEA national family members of EEA nationals.
+This card is for non-EEA national family members of EEA nationals.

-This is a document, which is issued to EEA nationals to confirm the rights they already have in the UK.
+This document is for EEA nationals.
+It confirms the rights they already have in the UK.
 Registration Certificate application is NOT mandatory.
 Registration Certification does not give the EEA nationals any rights.
 It merely confirms the rights they already have.

 Derivative Residence Card

 This is a card, which is issued to non-visa nationals, who ‘derived’ their right to reside on the basis of being a family member to a ‘qualifying person’.
 For example, this can a primary carer of an EEA national child, etc.

 Permanent residence card and a Document Certifying a Permanent Residence (DCPR) in the UK